luhuimao/morgan/bench-exchange/README.md

 ## Overview

 An exchange is a marketplace where one asset can be traded for another.
-This demo demonstrates one way to host an exchange on the Solana blockchain by emulating a currency exchange.
+This demo demonstrates one way to host an exchange on the Morgan blockchain by emulating a currency exchange.

 The assets are virtual tokens held by investors who may post trade requests to